Master of Science in Project Management

 The MSPM program is offered in three modes: online, on-campus and hybrid.
 The online version of the program is not prerecorded; instead, the lecture presented to on-campus students will be recorded, shared with online students, and followed by a live/synchronous class session.
 This allows us to offer our online students the same program as our on-campus students.
 The MSPM program was ranked #9 in the "2023 Best Project Management MBA Programs" rankings published by U.S. News & World Report.

-Our MSPM degree is not only STEM-designated but also accredited by the Project Management Institute (PMI), equipping students with everything they need for a successful career in project management and positioning them to succeed in any role that requires data-driven decision making and the ability to lead technical teams.
+Our MSPM degree is not only STEM-designated but also accredited by the Project Management Institute (PMI), equipping students with everything they need for a successful career in project management and positioning them to succeed in any role that requires data-driven decision making and the ability to lead both technical and non-technical teams.
 Students on an F-1 visa are eligible for an additional 25 months of optional practical training (OPT) as well, giving them valuable work experience.

 Inside the MSPM Degree Program